Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 facilities in Vocal and Instrumental Music.

-8. A Carefully graded Preparatory Course.
+8. A Carefully graded Prep ory Course.

-9. SPECIAL COURSES are arranged to meet
+9. SPECIAL COURSES are ar ranged to meet

-the wants of individual students.
+the wants of individual students,

-Military drill is required.
+Military drill’ is required.
 Expenses for

 board and incidentals free.
 Tuition free.

-Young ladies under charge of a competent lady
+Young ladies under charge of a competent lady l

 Principal.